 Our research program is undertaking several projects to enhance the impact and reach of our activities and strengthen our strategic goals.

 Supporting doctoral pathways for Indigenous people in health disciplines

-Associate Professor Shawana Andrews, Senior Researcher Odette Mazel and PhD Familiarisation Program Manager, Warwick Padgham have published a new research article, Enabling higher degree pathways for Aboriginal and Torres Strait Islander students.
+Associate Professor Shawana Andrews, Senior Researcher Odette Mazel and Manager of Indigenous Student Programs, Warwick Padgham have published a new research article, Enabling higher degree pathways for Aboriginal and Torres Strait Islander students.

-The paper explores the value of a pre-doctoral program developed for Indigenous people interested in doing a PhD that provides the info they need to inform their choices about undertaking a doctoral project.
+The paper explores the value of a pre-doctoral program developed for Indigenous people interested in doing a PhD that provides the information they need to inform their choices about undertaking a doctoral project.

 It contributes to the emerging literature on factors that have an influence on why Indigenous people choose to undertake PhD programs and the effectiveness of initiatives to support their pathway to higher degree research.

 The outcomes build on the evidence base and highlight the need for

 - tailored, Indigenous-led pre-doctoral support programs for Indigenous students

 - the importance of Universities that value Indigenous people and their knowledge systems.